 Roasted Vegetable Sheet Pan Omelette

-If you’re like my husband and can’t make an omelette without breaking it (at least he likes to make us breakfast 🤣), you’re going to love these sheet pan omelettes.
+If you’re like my husband and can’t make an omelette without breaking it (haha), you’re going to love these sheet pan omelettes.
 Each sheet pan omelette serves six people, so it’s a great way to make omelettes for a crowd without standing over the stove.
 It’s also an efficient way to make meal prep eggs and get some vegetables into your breakfast!
 Roasting the vegetables adds great flavour and because you’re cooking the eggs on the same sheet pan, you don’t need to dirty another dish!

 Ingredients in roasted vegetable sheet pan omelettes

 - Olive oil + salt and pepper – for roasting the vegetables

 - 1/4 teaspoon salt